 Secondly, what does AMP stand for?

 AMP stands for Accelerated Mobile Pages.
 These are the lighter version of web pages that are designed to give mobile users a hassle-free and blazingly swift experience that is more inviting and much easier to read.
-AMP is a way to build web pages for static content, which are pages that don’t change based on user behavior, which allows the pages to load and pre-render in Google searches much faster than the conventional methods like HTML.
+AMP is a way to build web pages for static content, which are pages that don’t change based on user behaviour, which allows the pages to load and pre-render in Google searches much faster than conventional methods like HTML.
 The functionality of the web pages, however, tends to be more on the constrictive side.
 As the main focus of this concept is to load pages faster it does not translate to the full-fledged website experience.

 In this modern world, if anything isn’t instant, then it’s not fast enough, which was the prime reason for developing AMP.